NorskHelsenett/HelseID.Samples/README.md

 ## Basic samples

-These samples use either machin-to-machine or user logon authentication methods.
+These samples use either machine-to-machine or user logon authentication methods.

 ### Sample API